Meet the Northern Lights in Greenland

 In Ilulissat, an Arctic adventure awaits among icebergs that break off daily from one of the world’s most active glaciers.
 You’ll stay with a view over Disko Bay, where giant icebergs drift by in an endless procession.
 You’ll walk to an ancient settlement site, hear stories about polar explorer Knud Rasmussen, meet sled dogs, and sail through a landscape unlike any other on Earth.
 Here, nature, culture, and grandeur blend in rare harmony.

-Nuuk and the settlements of the world’s second-largest fjord system
+Nuuk and the world’s second-largest fjord system

 As the grand finale, we round off the journey in Greenland’s vibrant capital, Nuuk.
 A city in transition – modern and rich in tradition, all at once.
-Here, you’ll encounter striking architecture, museums, and local cuisine – but also deep fjords, small settlements, and one more chance to see the northern lights, this time from the deck of a boat surrounded by silence.
+Here, you’ll encounter striking architecture, museums, and local cuisine – but also deep fjords, and one more chance to see the northern lights, this time from the deck of a boat surrounded by silence.

 The journey is carefully designed to give you both shared experiences and personal freedom.
 You’ll travel with an experienced guide passionate about Greenland and eager to give you the best possible experiences.
 There’s room for curiosity, reflection, and – perhaps most importantly – the unexpected.
 In Greenland, magic often appears when you least expect it.